MortenHoustonLudvigsen/JsTestAdapter/index.md

 # Test adapters implemented using JsTestAdapter:

-* [KarmaTestAdapter](https://github.com/MortenHoustonLudvigsen/KarmaTestAdapter) - A Visual Studio test explorer adapter for Karma
+* [Karma Test Adapter](https://github.com/MortenHoustonLudvigsen/KarmaTestAdapter) - A Visual Studio test explorer adapter for Karma

+* [Jasmine Node Test Adapter](https://github.com/MortenHoustonLudvigsen/JasmineNodeTestAdapter) - A Visual Studio test explorer adapter for running Jasmine specs in Node.js

 *Please add any test adapters built with JsTestAdapter to this list in a pull request*